Oslandia/workshop-pointcloud/en/step4/README.md

 ![alt text][points]
 [points]: imgs/points.png "Points"

 You can use QGIS styling capabilities to display the Z value of the points.
-Go to the styling window of the generated layer, and setup a graduated style using as an expression the z value of the geometry : @z($geometry)@.
+Go to the styling window of the generated layer, and setup a graduated style using as an expression the z value of the geometry : `z($geometry)`.

 Now we do the same with the intensity value.
-We use the @PC_Get(pt pcpoint, dimname text)@ function to get the intensity value in our query.
+We use the `PC_Get(pt pcpoint, dimname text)` function to get the intensity value in our query.
 Run and style it using a graduated style on the intensity value.

 ```sql
 with tmp as (